 - 1. Click the Hosts icon on the left tree menu. - 2.
 Click on the name of the host you want to shut down. - 3.
-Click the Status tab on the top right. - 4.
-Click shutdown. - 5.
+Click the Status tab. - 4.
+Click Shutdown. - 5.
 A confirmation message displays while shutting down.
 Click OK to shut down the server.

 MarkLogic Server must be running in order for you to use the Admin Interface.
-Once you have stopped the server, you will no longer be able to access the Admin Interface until you start MarkLogic Server again; to restart the server, run the system command for your platform as described in Section 3.2, "Starting MarkLogic Server" [17].
+Once you have stopped the server, you will no longer be able to access the Admin Interface until you start MarkLogic Server again; to restart the server, run the system command for your platform as described in Section 3.2, "Starting MarkLogic Server" [18].